 Approximately a third of this collection was acquired during that time, vs. the other two-thirds during the six preceding years !

-Despite this continuous and very minutious searching, there are many catalogs that I still miss, of course, either because I never could locate a copy or because every time they pop up they cost and arm and three legs.
+Despite this continuous and very minutious searching, there are many catalogs that I still miss, of course, either because I never could locate a copy or because every time they appear they cost and arm and three legs.

 However, bar a dozen items which keep eluding me, this TVK hunt is now over.

-Approximately 350 of these catalogs were sold through four german eBay massive sales to (barely) cover the buying and TVK-related expenses : twice in 2006, once in 2008, once in 2010.
+Approximately 350 of these catalogs were sold through four german eBay massive sales to barely cover the buying and TVK-related expenses.

 I do regret selling some of these catalogs, mainly because I would scan them infintely better today than I knew how to in 2006.